Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 In the listed articles, the figures are best illustrated, partly in color pictures.
 The PDF file cimv15_773a.pdf in the Langevin thermostat shows a rather stationary macroion.
-The first peak of counterions exists very close to the macroion's surface at R= Rmac of cimv15_78.pdf.
+The first peak of counterions at the top-left panel exists very close to the macroion's surface at R= Rmac of cimv15_78.pdf.

 ## References ##